 According to the 2016 Important Farmland Map for Merced County the vacant portion of the annexation area is designated as "Vacant and Disturbed Land" and area that is currently developed on the south side of Santa Fe Drive is designated as "Urban and Built-Up Land" (refer to the map at Attachment F) There are no agricultural activities taking place within the annexation area.
 The area surrounding the annexation area to the north of the site is classified as Farmland of Local Importance, but is not currently being farmed.
-Land approximately /4-mile north of the annexation area.
+Land approximately 1⁄4-mile north of the annexation area is currently planted with almonds.
+This is the closest agricultural use to the annexation area.